[VoxSpace Selects] Happy 50th to Goopy-Bagha- Satyajit Ray’s simpletons in an enchanted land

 Paying Homage To The Fantasy Fiction And Political Satire

 Bengal was at its peak of Naxal uprising, armed students’ movement, and mass activism when Goopy-Bagha’s enigma spread through the shabby lanes of Bengal.
-Their chemistry was an instant hit within the urban and rural audiences whose imagination was captured by Ray.
-The fantastic, political and uncanny was then unprecedented in Bengal still recuperating from the massive Naxal violence that burnt every quarter of the city and shook every political institution to core.
+Their chemistry was an instant hit within the urban and rural audiences, Ray captured audiences’ imagination with an quirky amalgamation of the fantastic, political and uncanny.
+Odd because, it was unprecedented in Bengal still recuperating from the massive Naxal violence that burnt every quarter of the city and shook every political institution from its foundation.

 Goopy, Bagha, two austere characters draped in dhoti and shawl, drawn by Upendrakishore Ray Chowdhury, were rooted into the stark realities of their ordinary lives.
-Unlike the celebrated heroes of our land, they miserably failed at inheriting any real talent for art; the two prodigal village boys had little to offer to the society and yet went on to bag whopping international recognition, stretching beyond the fictional Shundi and the Bengal’s theatre screens.
-In an age of political censorship on art, culture, and media, Goopy and Bagha remain emblematic of liberty; the freedom to be.
+Unlike the celebrated heroes of our land, they miserably failed at inheriting any real talent for art; the two prodigal village boys had little to offer the society and later went on to bag whopping international recognition, stretching beyond the fictional Shundi, and the Bengal theatre screens.
+In an age of political censorship on art, culture, and media, Goopy and Bagha remain emblematic of liberty, the freedom to be.
 It is not just a celebration of this iconic duo, the spokesperson of democracy and common people, but also an artist’s vision untainted by political clampdown.
 We have indeed come a long way since then, late 20th century Bengal, of keeping theatres free of party propaganda and blatant deification.
-Ray’s Goopy Gyne Bagha Byne had aesthetics so unwaveringly blended within the socio-political conditions of its time that this fantasy tale remains largely pertinent and peculiar to Ray’s oeuvres.
+Ray’s Goopy Gyne Bagha Byne had aesthetics so unwaveringly blended within the socio-political conditions of its time, this fantasy tale remains largely pertinent and peculiar to Ray’s oeuvres.

 Ray As The Music Composer